Proof of Life: Tecala

 The Republic of Tecala, where most of Proof of Life is set, is a fictional South American country.
 Tecala has long been the scene of an internal conflict between its government forces and the Liberation Army of Tecala (ELT).
 The ELT was originally a Marxist guerrilla group supported by the Soviet Union, but after the Soviet Union's dissolution in 1991, the ELT's primary source of funding fell through, and they began kidnapping people for ransom to fund their operations.
 A map seen in the film is that of Ecuador.
 The country's capital Quito was chosen along with the eastern jungle and the nearby city of Baños de Agua Santa in the Ecuadorian Andes.

 Release

-The film opened in wide release in the United States on December 8, 2000 for 2,705 screens.
-The opening weekend's gross was $10,207,869 and the total receipts for the U.S. run were $32,598,931.
+The film opened in wide release in the United States on December 8, 2000, on 2,705 screens.
+The opening weekend gross was $10,207,869 and the total receipts for the U.S. run were $32,598,931.
 The international box-office receipts were $30,162,074, for total receipts of $62,761,005.
 The film was in wide release in the U.S. for twelve weeks (eighty days).
 In its widest release, the film was featured in 2,705 theaters across the country.